real-token/reg-ccip-core/docs/ccip.md

 To enable cross-chain applications of REG token, we use Chainlink CCIP.

-### 3.1 CCIPSender contract:
+### 3.1 CCIPSenderReceiver contract:

-We develop a REGCCIPSender contract which is the entry for user to "bridge" their REG token from one chain to another chain
+We develop a CCIPSenderReceivercontract which is the entry for user to "bridge" their REG token from one chain to another chain

 The contract includes: